-- 4.1 The Council has acknowledged that regeneration and growth is a priority.
-This strategy is part of a suite of key strategies which will guide the development of policies and programmes to deliver the vision for Thurrock defined within the Community Strategy. - 5.
-Consultation (including Overview and Scrutiny, if applicable) - 5.1 There has been no consultation to date.
-This is the first stage in the consultation process and there will be a wider consultation once a draft of the refreshed strategy has been developed. - 6.
-Impact on corporate policies, priorities, performance and community impact - 6.1 The strategy will support all the corporate policies and priorities. - The earlier report on the EDS suggested that the Community Regeneration Strategy and Economic Development Strategy would be merged into one key strategy document through this process.
+4.1 The Council has acknowledged that regeneration and growth is a priority.
+This strategy is part of a suite of key strategies which will guide the development of policies and programmes to deliver the vision for Thurrock defined within the Community Strategy.

+5. Consultation (including Overview and Scrutiny, if applicable)

+5.1 Consultation with stakeholders has taken place as per the timetable in 3.6.

+6. Impact on corporate policies, priorities, performance and community impact

+6.1 The strategy will support all the corporate policies and priorities - including the delivery of the outcomes contained within the refreshed Health and Wellbeing Strategy.

+6.2 An earlier report on the EDS suggested that the Community Regeneration Strategy and Economic Development Strategy would be merged into one key strategy document through this process.